-I have extensive programming experience, even larger marketing and business experience, so the journey shouldn’t be impossible.
+I have extensive programming experience, even larger marketing and business experience, so the journey shouldn’t be that hard.

 During the last 12 years of professional work, I have launched over 40 businesses and projects, consulted and worked with numerous global companies, and helped well over two thousand customers.

-I am in a place in life where I am ready to take on a serious challenge that holds you accountable.
+I am in a place in my life where I am ready to take on a serious challenge that holds myself accountable.

-I am fascinated by income reports for a decade.
+I am fascinated by income reports and I track them for a decade.
 Seeing actual results helped me tremendously in my work life.
-Honest revenue numbers allow you to take a peek into the industry or market without losing anything besides a few minutes of your time.
+Honest revenue numbers allow you to take a peek into the industry and market without losing anything besides a few minutes of your time.

 I am a vocal supporter of karma in business – if you only take, you will most likely end up badly.
-As a part of my way to give back, I have decided to expose what I know and show how to build a project that is passive income focused.
-It is a way to return something back for all the knowledge and inspiration that I’ve got from reading open journals available on the web.
+As a part of my way to give back, I have decided to expose what I know and show how to build an online passive income-focused business.
+It is a way to return something back for all the knowledge and inspiration that I’ve got from reading journals available on the web.

 The core of Phassive will be this blog and Product Hunt (thus the idea for name Phassive).
 Product Hunt is a platform that anyone can use; it’s free, open, and at the center of makers world.
 The perfect starting point for a startup to skyrocket its growth.
 My methods will be possible to reproduce thanks to the availability of solutions that you can use:

 Short term strategy for marketing will be Product Hunt with the help of Reddit and IndieHackers.
 This is a good way to jumpstart projects.
 Long term strategy will be using the blog to keep the streams of visitors to each startup.